-Revit's tools are clustered in easy-to-access groups such as modeling, drafting, rendering, structural, and so on.
+Revit's tools are clustered in easy-to-access ribbon tabs that have collections of logically grouped tools.
 Most of these tools will get you where you need to go with minimal effort.
 For more complicated conditions, be prepared to put your creativity to use.
 Remember, Revit is a 3D modeling application that will let you build almost anything you want.
-For example, if you can't create the wall or roof you want with the explicit Wall or Roof tool, you can create your own walls and roof using 3D solid geometry.
+For example, if you can't create the wall or roof you want with the explicit Wall or Roof tool, you can create your own custom-shaped walls or roofs using the Model in Place tool.
+This tool lets you make a 3D solid geometry of the wall that you can then assign to the Wall category and that will behave and schedule as a regular wall.
 Figure 1.3 shows an example of custom-designed railings, curtain walls, and structural elements-all possible for a creative and engaged designer.
-4
+These custom elements participate in the underlying data structure of Revit, making them schedulable and quantifiable.